rowanmoul/ArchSecureDualBoot/README.md

 ## Sealing your LUKS Passphrase with TPM 2.0

+In this section we will securely store a LUKS passphrase in the TPM so that we can use it later to automatically unlock our disk.
+The setup described here only has to happen once, and in the next section we will be automating the maintenance of everything.

-Please note that all file extensions used in this section with `tpm2_*` commands are purely for readability.
+*Please note that all file extensions used in this section with `tpm2_*` commands are purely for readability.
 That said, any files that are saved for later use should retain their names as used here.
-The install and boot hooks we will be adding expect those files to have the names used here.
+The install and boot hooks we will be adding expect those files to have the names used here.*

 ### Mount a Ramfs as a working directory